Slow-Cooked Roast Lamb Shoulder with Herbs de Provence

 7. Drizzle the roast with the remaining tablespoon of olive oil.

 A small, sharp paring knife is also perfect for making incisions in the lamb shoulder as well as cutting the garlic.
-You’ll also need a small bowl and chopping board.
+You’ll also need a small bowl and a chopping board.

-Cook’s Notes
+Cook’s notes

 Here’s what to serve with slow-cooked lamb shoulder

 Lamb roast is my favorite kind of roast dinner.
 As a kid, we lived on lamb as we had a sheep and cattle farm, and we had our own meat.
 Every couple of months, we’d get boxes and boxes full of butchered meat that had to be portioned out and wrapped for freezing.
 The first few weeks after the delivery were always a treat, kind of like having your own butcher shop in the mudroom!
 A good-sized lamb shoulder roast will also be big enough to eat for numerous days.
 In our house, I serve my lamb roasts with roast potatoes, carrots, pumpkin, and sweet potato as side dishes.
-Peas or some form of greens like steamed broccoli or green beans are a must, as is a homemade lamb gravy made from the cooking juices in the roasting tray.
-Mint sauce is always on the table too.
+Mushy peas or some form of greens like steamed broccoli or green beans are a must, as is a homemade lamb gravy made from the cooking juices in the roasting tray.
+Mint sauce is always on the table, too.

 Some other sides that I cook alongside my slow-roast lamb shoulder are black garlic potato gratin or colcannon.
-If it’s Summer and I’m looking to lighten things up a bit I like to serve up lamb with this Freekeh and fava bean salad, and homemade hummus, or even this delicious roasted beetroot and labneh salad works a treat too.
+If it’s Summer and I’m looking to lighten things up a bit, I like to serve up lamb with this Freekeh and fava bean salad, and homemade hummus, or even this delicious roasted beetroot and labneh salad works a treat too.

 When in doubt, here’s a roundup of potato recipes.
 You can never go wrong with potatoes!